-You might have heard that many CUDA operators have some kind of non-determinism, and to eliminate the randomness, one must pay for the degradation of performance.
-We have been warned many times by blog posts or framework documentation, but few of them give a detailed explanation for the source of randomness.
-This post is going to explore the problem.
+You might have heard that many CUDA operators contains some kind of non-determinism, and to eliminate the randomness, one must pay for the degradation of performance.
+The warning occurs many times in blog posts or framework documentation, but few of them give a detailed explanation for the source of randomness.
+To this end, the post is going to explore the problem.

-When talked about GPU computation, one may have an impression of some super-fast hardwares.
-The surprising speed comes from intensive parallelism of the architecture, which allows users to run thousands of routines on parallel (by contrast the number is dozens on ordinary CPUs).
+When talked about GPU computation, one might come up with a notion of some super-fast hardwares.
+The surprising speed comes from intensive parallelism of the architecture, which allows users to run thousands of routines on parallel (compared to dozens on ordinary CPUs).
 The routines are called threads, and similar to the concept with the same name in operating systems, they suffer from non-deterministic execution order and data race condition.

 atomicMax() for safe access to shared memory.

 By far we have seen that there does exist some kind of randomness inside GPUs, and if not handled properly, our program will give incorrect results when working with shared variables.
-One may argue that, we have atomic operations like
+But one may argue that, we have atomic operations like

-atomicAdd(), and if the program correctly sums up the same collection of numbers, although the order might not be guaranteed, it should always returns the same result.
-But this is wrong – some arithmetic operations does rely on the order of operands.
-Take the following CUDA program as an example:
+atomicAdd().
+If a program correctly sums up the same collection of numbers, although the order might be messed, it should always returns the same result.
+Sadly this is wrong, since some arithmetic operations DOES rely on the order of operands!
+Let’s take the following CUDA program as an example: